madmurphy/libconfini/MANUAL.md

 quotes.
-This function is very similar to `ini_string_parse()`, except that does not bother collapsing the sequences of more than one space that might result from removing empty quotes -- this is never necessary, since empty quotes surrounded by spaces in key and section names are always collapsed before being dispatched.
+This function is very similar to `ini_string_parse()`, except that does not bother collapsing the sequences of more than one space that might result from removing empty quotes -- this is never necessary, since empty quotes surrounded by spaces in key and section names are always automatically collapsed before being dispatched.

 You could use `ini_string_parse()` as well to parse key and section names, but you would obtain the same result with a slightly bigger effort from the CPU.